mercadopago/devsite-docs/guides/additional-content/reports/available-money/glossary.en.md

 > You can use the [Releases report](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/reports/released-money/introduction) to reconcile the transactions that affect the balance available in your account, including your bank withdrawals.

 We know, some terms are technical and you may not be familiar with all of them.
-Use this glossary to not get lost!
+Use this table to not get lost!

 | Name on the report column | What it means |
 | --- | --- |